 - answer specific questions, or attempt to solve specific problems rather than organisational-wide problems

 While organisation-wide change is vital, we believe that this community will benefit more from sharing smaller, specific case studies.
 So, rather than citing your organisation’s transformation programme as a commitment, we encourage you to pick smaller elements for your Declaration project.

 All Declaration project commitments are published online so that we can learn from each other and identify opportunities to collaborate.

 Guidance on completing the sign-up form

-The Declaration sign up form has 4 fields to explain what you’ll commit to:
+The Declaration signup form has 4 fields to explain what you are committing to:

-Title: This should summarise in a few words, the problem you’re trying to solve, or the project you’re developing, so that an outsider quickly understands what they might learn from it.
+Title: This should summarise, in a few words, the problem you’re trying to solve or the project you’re developing, so that an outsider can quickly understand what they might learn from it.

 Partners: List the organisations you’ll work with to deliver your project.
 You should only list collaborators who have already agreed to work with you, rather than those you hope to work with in the future.

 Mission: This should summarise what you hope to have delivered within a year of signing the Declaration, and indicate how you plan to do it.
 You could include details of:

 - what you hope the end result of your project will be